 Jellyfish are interesting for lots of reasons, one of them being their place on the evolutionary landscape.
 The first jellyfish-like creatures (the ancestors of modern jellyfish) pitched up during the Cambrian explosion, more than 500 million years ago and are one of the first animal groups to boast organised tissues and a nervous system.
 There is nothing that could be described as a brain, but jellyfish neurons work in exactly the same way as vertebrate neurons.
-So do experience anything akin to vertebrate sleep?
+So do they experience anything akin to vertebrate sleep?

 The definition of sleep, at least as espoused by the Oxford English Dictionary, is “to take repose by the natural suspension of consciousness”.
 If jellyfish don’t have a brain, they probably are not capable of consciousness and should therefore not be capable of sleep.
 But there’s intriguing evidence that jellyfish go through periods of relative activity and inactivity.
 If this is the case, it could shed light on the original function of quiescence and hence the evolution of sleep.